postalsys/mailauth/man/man.md

 ## DESCRIPTION

-Mailauth is an email authentication application to validate SPF, DKIM, DMARC and ARC.
+Mailauth is an email authentication application to validate SPF, DKIM, DMARC, and ARC.
 You can also sign emails with DKIM digital signatures and seal messages with ARC.

 ## COMMANDS